China's Huawei Unveils 'Milestone' Smartphone With Homegrown OS

 "This generation of products cannot afford to miss the mark because everyone has high expectations for them," he added.

-But it is unclear whether developers overseas will be willing to spend the money needed to build a completely new version of their apps for the latest smartphones, Rich Bishop, co-founder and CEO of AppInChina, a publisher of international software in China, told AFP.
+But it is unclear whether developers overseas will be willing to spend the money needed to build a completely new version of their apps for the latest smartphones, said Rich Bishop, co-founder and CEO of AppInChina, a publisher of international software in China.

-One third-party agency in China quoted a price of two million yuan ($275,500) to custom-fit a foreign app for HarmonyOS Next, he said.
+One third-party agency in China quoted a price of two million yuan ($275,500) to custom-fit a foreign app for HarmonyOS Next, he told AFP.

 To convince them, "Huawei needs to continuously improve the software, provide better support for developers, and convince the developer community that it is committed to the long-term development of the Harmony ecosystem", Paul Triolo, a partner at consulting firm Albright Stonebridge Group, told AFP.